 The Mentor Spectrum Adjustable Saline implants also have a shell that is made of room temperature vulcanized silicone elastomer (polydimethylsiloxane).
 The main difference between the two saline breast implants, as the name implies, is that the Spectrum implants are filled both pre-implantation and post-implantation.
 This allows for more flexibility in the placement of the implant.
 The safety and efficacy of both implants were studied in the clinical studies above.

 Moreover, both Mentor Saline and Mentor Spectrum Adjustable Saline implants are tested for the integrity of the implant before they are inserted under the glandular tissue or the pectoral muscles.
 Dr Hunt performs a test in the operating room right before the implant is used during the procedures.
 The implants are half-filled with air and then submerged into water or saline to see if there are any punctures or leaks in your implant.
-This way, only the best implant is placed during your breast augmentation or reconstruction procedure.
+This way, only the optimal implant is placed during your breast augmentation or reconstruction procedure.

 The saline breast implants by Mentor have a self-sealing valve to ensure no leaks once placed and allow the surgeon to fill the implant accordingly.
 They are available in different sizes and projections, which you can choose from, based on your preferences.